aritraroy/UltimateAndroidReference/README.md

 * [EventBus](https://github.com/greenrobot/EventBus) - Android optimized event bus that simplifies communication between Activities, Fragments, Threads, Services, etc. Less code, better quality
 * [RetroLambda](https://github.com/evant/gradle-retrolambda) - A gradle plugin for getting java lambda support in java 6, 7 and android
 * [RxJava](https://github.com/ReactiveX/RxJava) - RxJava – Reactive Extensions for the JVM – a library for composing asynchronous and event-based programs using observable sequences for the Java VM
+* [RxAndroid](https://github.com/ReactiveX/RxAndroid) – This module adds the minimum classes to RxJava that make writing reactive components in Android applications easy and hassle-free.
+More specifically, it provides a Scheduler that schedules on the main thread or any given Looper.

 ## Open-Source Apps